 Given the solemnity of the day of 9/11 and close to ground zero, perhaps a mention or moment of silence may have been appropriate.
 By the looks of these boys, they were probably crawling around 21 years ago, so events probably were not as traumatizing as for us older folk.
 Seeing the red laser dot on several of the singer’s foreheads was eerie as the light twirled around the room.
 The green did not bother me much – red made it too much of a target.

-They are a “down-to-earth” group of young gentlemen you simply want to take home.
+They are a “down-to-earth” group of young gentlemen you want to take home to meet your mother.

 The Boy Band Project by Travis Nesbitt